Heart valve disease information

 Interventional cardiologist — A physician who has additional specialized training to perform catheter-based procedures to treat heart diseases.
-The interventional cardiologist will work with the surgeon to determine the right candidates for transcatheter aortic valve replacements.
+The interventional cardiologist will work with the Heart Team including a surgeon to determine the right candidates for transcatheter aortic valve replacements.

 Anesthesiologist — The anesthesiologist (doctor) or anesthetist (nurse) are trained to provide sedation or general anesthesia (sleep) during interventional procedures.